 - If you plan on planting more than one citronella geranium it is important to leave enough space between them.
 A distance of 21 to 25 inches is recommended.

-- Plant the citronella geranium in partial shade it requires a lot of sunlight but the plant cannot stand harsh sunlight.
+- Plant the citronella geranium in the partial shade it requires a lot of sunlight but the plant cannot stand harsh sunlight.

 - It is important to use a good quality potting mix.
 Use compost and other organic matter in the soil so that the plant can grow healthy.